scholesy1982/learningMatlabFromDenis/aToZ-intro/07-debugTheCode.md

-# Debugging other people's code
+# UNIT 7: Debugging other people's code (beyond Week 2)

 ## What's wrong with the following code